Priyanka-Idexcel/DefaultTemplate/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

+## File changes

+## Before Fix

+## After Fix

+## Brakeman Report

+## Overcommit Report

+## Related Issues

 ## Checklist
 - [ ] I have tested my changes thoroughly
 - [ ] My code follows the project's coding standards
 - [ ] I have added necessary documentation for the changes

-## Before Fix

-## After Fix

-## Breakman Report

-## Overcommit Report

-## Related Issues
-[List any related issues or pull requests, e.g., "Fixes #123"]
+- [ ] I have added the dependency in the jira ticket
+- [ ] I have added primary developer in the jira
+- [ ] I Added Release lable in the jira